Last Updated on February 3, 2023 by Pinpoint 250

 5. Can you use heavy cream for breve?

-Although most baristas prefer using light cream, some would rather use heavy cream.
+Although most baristas prefer light cream, some prefer heavy cream.
 This gives the drink a creamier taste and texture.

 The combination of milk and cream will give the extra richness that some people want from their coffee.